 - What are the steps to earning an RBWO contract? - Which provider types need additional licenses or specialized training, and how can they start those processes?

-By the end of this presentation, you'll have all the information you need to follow the diagram on the next slide and apply for an RBWO contract.
+By the end of this presentation, you'll have all the information you need to apply for an RBWO contract.